-The Bank periodically may agree to modify the contractual terms of loans.
+The Bank periodically may agree to modify the contractual terms of certain loans.
 When a loan is modified and a concession is made to a borrower experiencing financial difficulty, the modification is considered a troubled debt restructuring ("TDR").
 All TDRs are initially classified as impaired.
-The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), Section 4013, stipulates that a financial institution may elect to not apply Generally Accepted Accounting Principles ("GAAP") requirements to loan modifications related to the COVID-19 pandemic that would otherwise be categorized as a TDR, and suspends the determination of loan modifications related to the COVID-19 pandemic from being treated as TDRs.
+The Coronavirus Aid, Relief, and Economic Security Act ("CARES Act"), Section 4013, stipulated that a financial institution may elect to not apply U.S. GAAP requirements to loan modifications related to the COVID-19 pandemic that would otherwise be categorized as a TDR, and suspended the determination of loan modifications related to the COVID-19 pandemic from being treated as TDRs.
+The CARES Act expired on December 31, 2020, however, the Consolidated Appropriations Act, 2021 extended the above provisions of the CARES Act through January 1, 2022.
 Modifications within the scope of the suspension include forbearance agreements, interest-rate modifications, repayment plans, and any other similar arrangements that defer or delay payments of principal or interest.
-In accordance with this statute, the Bank has elected not to apply GAAP requirements to such loan modifications with respect to categorization of loans as TDRs.
+In accordance with this statute, the Bank elected not to apply U.S. GAAP requirements to such loan modifications with respect to categorization of loans as TDRs.